 Williams Notice Pursuant to Education Code section 35186

-There should be no teacher vacancies or misassignments.
+- There should be no teacher vacancies or misassignments.
 There should be a teacher assigned to each class and not a series of substitutes or other temporary teachers.
-The teacher should have the proper credential to teach the class, including the certification required to teach English learners if present.
+The teacher should have the proper credentials to teach the class, including the certification required to teach English learners if present.